mahak-khan-py/first-code/README.md

 - Pandas
 - Scikit-learn

-How it Works

-- The dataset contains sonar signals reflected from objects.
-- These signals are used as input features.
+Model Used

+- Logistic Regression

-- A machine learning model is trained on this data.
+The model is trained on labeled sonar data to distinguish between rocks and mines.

-- The model predicts whether the object is a rock or a mine.
+Workflow

+-Load and preprocess the dataset
+-Split data into training and testing sets
+-Train Logistic Regression model
+-Evaluate model performance
+-Predict object type for new input data

+Model Performance

+Training Accuracy: 83.42%
+Testing Accuracy: 76.19%

 How to Run